islaytitans/alien/docs/src/GM/hod3.md

 - Its a nesting ground for cocoons - Abominations that are undergoing metamorphosis into the Fulfremmen
 - Viewport
   - Scaffolding on clouded viewport can be climbed
-  - If shot (Armor Rating 3) Explosive Decommpression p107
+  - If shot (Armour Rating 3) Explosive Decompression p107
 - Vent to life support
   - Vent to life support is here
 - Swaddling